-Darco Water Technologies Limited (the “Company”) and its Subsidiaries (collectively known as the “Group”) are committed to maintaining a high standard of measures, practices and transparency in the disclosure of material information in line with those set out in the Code of Corporate Governance 2012 (the “Code”) and the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the “SGX-ST”) in January 2015 (the “Guide”).
+Darco Water Technologies Limited (“Company” together with its subsidiaries “Group”) are committed to maintaining a high standard of measures, practices and transparency in the disclosure of material information in line with those set out in the Code of Corporate Governance 2012 (“Code”) and the disclosure guide developed by the Singapore Exchange Securities Trading Limited (“SGX-ST”) in January 2015 (“Guide”).

-The Company has established various self-regulating and monitoring mechanisms for effective corporate governance in discharging its responsibilities to protect and enhance shareholder value and financial performance of the Group.
+The Company has established various self-regulating and monitoring mechanisms for effective corporate governance in discharging its responsibilities to protect and enhance shareholders’ value and financial performance of the Group.

-This report describes the Company’s corporate governance processes and structures that were in place throughout the financial year ended 31 December 2015 (“FY2015”), with specific reference made to the principles and guidelines of the Code which forms part of the Continuing Obligations of the SGX-ST Listing Manual.
+This report describes the Company’s corporate governance processes and structures that were in place throughout the financial year ended 31 December 2017 (“FY2017”), with specific reference made to the principles and guidelines of the Code which forms part of the continuing obligations of the Listing Manual of the SGX-ST.

 Steps have been taken, as far as practicable, towards continued compliance to the principles and guidelines with the recommendations in the Code, taking into account the size of the Group’s business and organization structure, and the Board of Directors (“Board”) is pleased to report on the Company’s efforts to adhere to the principles and guidelines as set out in the Code for FY2017.
 Where there are areas of non-compliance, the reasons have been set out in the following sections of the corporate governance report.

 Board’s Conduct of its Affairs